thecog19/HATETRIS-public-beamsearch/README.md

 ## Setup

-This should work in any environment that has rust set up, but we have only tried it on linux based systems, so we can't promise that.
+This should work in any environment that has rust set up, but we have only tried it on Linux based systems, so we can't promise that.

 We assume familiarity with a command line system.